 As we wrapped up, everyone agreed another Lean Coffee in the future was a great idea, and a few people even stayed on longer to talk a bit more.
 All in all, this Lean Coffee validated our suspicions that such topics are timely in the BioPharma space, as we hypothesized here!

 We have more validated learning to come in future Lean Coffee gatherings!
+Until then, learn more about Agile consulting at Eliassen Group, our thoughts on Continuous Compliance in the Drug Industry, and Automation and Continuous Compliance.

 Interested in attending out next Lean Coffee?
 Let us know!